 The bill to make this change was first proposed in 2016 by Liberal MP Mauril Bérlanger, and now that it's passed the Senate, it has just one more hurdle: to receive the royal assent by the Governor General.
 (Actually, since the song became the official national anthem in 1980 there have been 12 bills (!) that made it to the house, all attempting to remove the word "sons," which some argue is discriminatory.
 None succeeded.)

-Does your child challenge traditional gender roles?
-This wouldn’t be the first lyric change to the song.
+This wouldn't be the first lyric change to the song.
 Written by Robert Stanley Weir in 1908, O Canada has been updated before—including one change that dates back to before the First World War, when the author added the line that later sparked so much debate.
-Weir, a poet and judge, changed “thou dost in us command” to “in all thy sons command.”
+Weir, a poet and judge, changed "thou dost in us command" to "in all thy sons command."